Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Results and performance

+The $\Delta\chi^2$ (defined by \ref{eq:chisquared}) for the PCA-based data reduction is 1.75, compared to 1.74 when using linear scale cuts.
+This is an improvement in the goodness of fit compared to using the DE-like parametrization, and now the PCA-based data reduction results in as good a fit to the data as to the standard scale cuts method.
+Still, the parametrization choice is not the only factor affecting the goodness-of-fit mismatch between the model and simulated data.
+We are considering an extreme deviation from the standard model, so the biases introduced by the lack of non-linear modelling remain significant even after PCA reduction.
+We note here that our simulated datavector represents a worse-case scenario far beyond the modifications expected in a realistic analysis.

+Additionally, as we have outlined in the previous Section, large deviations in $\Delta \chi^2$ are not necessarily indicative of significant systematic error in the final analysis.
 The posteriors display a $\leq1\sigma$ deviation from the truth value for the parameters $\Omega_c$ and $A_s$, and a negligible deviation for all other parameters.

 Additionally, the modified gravity parameter $\mu_0$ is detected to be non-zero at the $11.5\sigma$ level in the posteriors which implemented PCA-based cuts when compared to a $6.2\sigma$ detection for posteriors implementing linear scale cuts, a $1.85 \times$ improvement in the significance of the detection.

-The results from Figure \ref{fig:corner_ESS-C} therefore indicate that, for an $f\sigma_8+$3$\times$2pt LSST Y1-like analysis, the PCA method can effectively constrain ESS gravity without significant bias in the estimated cosmological parameters, while considerably improving parameter constraints when compared to linear scale cuts.
+The results from Figure \ref{fig:corner_ESS-C} therefore indicate that, for an $f\sigma_8+$3$\times$2pt LSST Y1-like analysis, the PCA method can effectively constrain ESS gravity without significant bias in the estimated cosmological parameters of interest, while considerably improving parameter constraints when compared to linear scale cuts.